-The change resulted from the fair value change of the convertible notes which decreased from \$2.7 million during the year ended December 31, 2018 to \$1.1 million during the year ended December 31, 2019.
+The change resulted from the fair value change of the convertible notes which increased by \$0.7 million to \$1.8 million during the year ended December 31, 2020 from \$1.1 million during the year ended December 31, 2019.
+The convertible notes automatically converted into preferred shares upon completion of the Series B raise on April 17, 2020, which were then converted to ordinary shares upon IPO on September 22, 2020.